EMDR (Eye Movement Desensitisation Reprocessing)

 EMDR is a technique developed to treat traumatic emotionally-charged memories.
 The aim of EMDR is to facilitate you in becoming free from your distressing symptoms.
 The length of treatment depends on the number of traumatic events in your life and their complexity.
 Unlike other trauma-focused therapies, EMDR does not require you to give detailed descriptions of the event if you don't want to, require extended exposure to traumatic memories, or demand that you complete homework.

 Do you frequently have upsetting thoughts and feelings about something that happened to you?
 Experience very strong feelings of distress, including physical discomfort, when you are reminded of it?
 Do you feel "jumpy" or are easily startled?
 Have you decided to avoid anything that triggers these feelings?
 Perhaps you cannot sleep, you are more tired or irritable than usual and have difficulty in concentrating.
 Have recurring intense dreams or nightmares?
 Do you feel different, or distant from other people?

 These symptoms may follow a short-lived but extremely traumatic event such a a road accident, unexpected physical attack, childbirth ordeal or natural disaster.
 They may also be experienced by people who have suffered repeated traumatic or humiliating events over a longer period of time such as physical or emotional abuse in childhood, domestic abuse or neglect.
 EMDR has also been found to be helpful for people with obsessive or compulsive behaviours, jealousy, performance anxiety, some sexual difficulties and persistent pain.

-Following a successful EMDR session, you will no longer relive the images, sounds, and feelings when the event is brought to mind.
-You still remember what happened, but the memory is less, or no longer, upsetting .
+Following successful EMDR sessions, you will no longer be hypervigilant to old triggers.
+You will still recall what happened, but the memory no longer causes you distress.